Ali Pasha of Yanina: Ancestry and early life

 They had achieved some stature by the 17th century; Ali's great-grandfather, Mustafa Yussuf from the Gjirokastër region, was a notable brigand, warrior and clan chieftain who eventually obtained the title of bey and possibly official recognition as the deputy governor of Tepelena.
 Ali's grandfather, Muhtar Bey, was also a bandit chieftain who fought both for and against the Ottoman Turks.
 Muhtar had died during the 1716 siege of Corfu.
 Ali's father, Veli Bey, was a local ruler of Tepelena.
-Through his grandfather, Murat of Këlcyrë, Ali Pasha was a descendant of Yakup Bey Muzaka.

 Ali himself was born in Beçisht, although some claim that he was born in the adjacent town of Tepelena.
 Ali's father, Veli Bey, was involved in a rivalry with his cousin, Islam Bey, who was also a local ruler.
 Islam Bey was appointed mutasarrıf of Delvinë in 1752, but Veli Bey managed to kill him and thereby succeed his cousin as mutasarrıf in 1762.
 Veli Bey was assassinated shortly after when Ali was ten, and Ali was brought up by his mother, Chamko (or Hanko/Hamko), who originally hailed from Konitsa.
 Chamko was forced to take control of Veli's band in order to retain her family's position.
 She was said to have poisoned Ali's half-brother (along with the boy's mother) in order to secure Ali's inheritance.
 She had a great impact on Ali's personality, and Ali deeply respected her.
 Hamko arranged a marriage between Ali and Emine, the daughter of the Kaplan Pasha of Gjirokastër.
 Eventually, the villages surrounding Tepelena formed a confederacy against Hamko and forced her and her family out of the town; she was later ambushed and defeated by the men of Hormovë and Kardhiq, two Christian and Muslim Albanian villages respectively.
 Hamko and Ali's sister were captured by the men of Kardhiq, raped and then humiliated by being forced to walk through the streets with a man on her back.
 From then on, Hamko would instill a desire for revenge in her son who would avenge her by massacring the inhabitants of Kardhiq in his later years.